Blenheim–Gilboa Hydroelectric Power Station

 The Blenheim–Gilboa Pumped Storage Power Station is a pumped-storage hydroelectricity plant in the Catskill Mountains of New York State.
-The plant is part of the New York Power Authority, and can generate over 1100 MW of electricity, all of which is sent to New York City.
+The plant is part of the New York Power Authority, and can generate over 1100 MW of electricity.
 It is used daily to cover peak demand.
 There are two reservoirs that are involved in the project, both with a capacity of 5 e9USgal; one at the foot of Brown Mountain in the Schoharie Valley, and another one at the top of the mountain.
 The power station has an accumulated capacity of about 12000 MWh after storing up to 17000 MWh.